Outburn-IL/foob-docs/about.md

 # About Intersystems FUME Plugin

-**Intersystems FUME plugin** is a comprehensive solution for  InterSystems IRIS, enabling InterSystems's IRIS and HealthShare Health Connect seamless integration capabilities with FUME, a powerful FHIR Converter by Outburn.
-The solution can efficiently convert messages between HL7v2, CSV, and FHIR®, facilitating healthcare interoperability.
+**Intersystems FUME plugin** is a comprehensive solution, enabling InterSystems's IRIS and HealthShare Health Connect seamless integration capabilities with FUME, a powerful FHIR Converter by Outburn.
+The solution can efficiently convert JSON, HL7v2, and  CSV source messages to FHIR®, facilitating healthcare interoperability.

-The solution is required the following products:
+The solution is based on the following products:

 **InterSystems IRIS / HealthShare Health Connect** is a complete data platform that makes building and deploying high-performance applications that connect medical data easier.
 InterSystems IRIS provides several libraries implementing the most popular medical standards – HL7 v2, HL7 FHIR, HL7, EDI, X12, and others.